jrhenderson1988/miniphy/README.md

 ### Laravel

-When you've set up the package correctly in Laravel you can use Miniphy very easily, either through using the Facade or you can get an instance of `Miniphy` from the IoC container:
+When you've set up the package correctly in Laravel you can use Miniphy very easily, either through using the Facade, dependency injection or you can get an instance of `Miniphy` from the IoC container:

 #### Facade

     $minified = Miniphy::html(' Your HTML content ');

+#### Dependency Injection

+    <?php

+    namespace App\Http\Controllers;

+    use Miniphy\Miniphy;

+    class MyController extends Controller
+    {
+        public function myMethod(Miniphy $miniphy)
+        {
+            return $miniphy->html(' Your HTML content ');
+        }
+    }

 #### IoC container

     $miniphy = app('miniphy');
     $minified = $miniphy->html(' Your HTML content ');

 ## TODO